Aasif-AIML/Aasif-AIML/README.md

 - 💞️ I’m looking to collaborate on GSOC
 - 😄 Pronouns: Algorithm_Aasif
 - ⚡ Fun fact :- company asked experience but experience comes from company's Job 😅
+- now it time to garb some knowledge.